GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 [![GM Consult Pty Ltd](https://raw.githubusercontent.com/GM-Consult-Pty-Ltd/porter_2_stemmer/main/assets/images/porter_2_stemmer.png?raw=true "GM Consult Pty Ltd")](https://github.com/GM-Consult-Pty-Ltd)
 ## **Reduce a word to its root form using the Porter English stemming algorithm**

+*Version 2.0.0 BREAKING CHANGES.
+The algorithm implementation has been moved to the [Porter2StemmerMixin](#porter2stemmermixin).
+The [Porter2Stemmer](#porter2stemmer-interface) is now an interface with a factory constructor.
+Please extend the [Porter2StemmerBase](#porter2stemmerbase-class) implementation class in stead of the [Porter2Stemmer](#porter2stemmer-interface) interface.*

 DART implementation of the [Porter Stemming Algorithm](https://snowballstem.org/algorithms/english/stemmer.html), used for reducing a word to its word stem, base or root form.

 Skip to section: